 Sound insulation between rooms is rated with a "Weighted apparent sound Reduction index" (R'w) which can only be measured in the field (finished buildings).
 Specific building elements are rated with a "Weighted sound Reduction index" (Rw) and can only be measured in laboratories.
 See [ISO 140-4], [ISO 717-1] for more information.

 Recommendations for sound insulation will vary according to the local building plan and external noise sources.
 However, one universal recommendation for privacy can be stated.
-To ensure that confidential information cannot be overheard from outside the room, the weighted apparent sound reduction index () (R'w) of the room boundaries is recommended to be R'w ≥ 48 dB.
+To ensure that confidential information cannot be overheard from outside the room, the weighted apparent sound reduction index (R'w) of the room boundaries is recommended to be R'w ≥ 48 dB.
 See [ISO 140-4] for more information.
 This approximately corresponds to a sound transmission class STC ≥ 50.

 NOTE - STC is another measure of sound reduction.
 See [b-ASTM E90] and [b-ASTM E413] for more information.